List of Chinese quotations: Confucius

 You peng zi yuan fang lai, bu yi le hu?

 "To have friends come from afar is happiness, is it not?"

 D

 Deng Xiaoping

 Deng Xiaoping (邓小平 Dèng Xiǎopíng); 1904- 1997) was a leader in the Chinese Communist Party.
-Deng never held office as the head of state or the head of government, but served as the de facto paramount leader of the People's Republic of China from the late 1970s to the early 1990s.
-He pioneered "Socialism with Chinese characteristics" and Chinese economic reform, also known as the "socialist market economy".
+Deng never held office as the head of state or the head of government, but served as the paramount leader of the People's Republic of China from the late 1970s to the early 1990s.
+He pioneered socialism with Chinese characteristics and reform and opening up, also known as the socialist market economy.